Simona Halep: 2011–12: Steady ranking, top 50

 Halep played almost exclusively WTA Tour events in 2011.
-She won her first career Grand Slam matches at the Australian Open, defeating Anne Kremer and No. 23 Alisa Kleybanova to reach the third round.
+She won her first career Grand Slam tournament matches at the Australian Open, defeating Anne Kremer and No. 23 Alisa Kleybanova to reach the third round.
 During the clay court season, Halep defended her runner-up finish at the Morocco Open from the previous year, again losing in the final, this time to Alberta Brianti.
 Nonetheless, she struggled in the other clay court tournaments, only recording one more match win, which came in the opening round at the 2011 French Open.
 She also reached the second round at Wimbledon, losing in three sets to seventh-seed and defending champion Serena Williams.
 At the 2012 Olympics, she competed in the women's singles, losing in the first round, and the women's doubles, with Sorana Cîrstea, also losing in the first round.
 During the US Open Series, Halep qualified for the Rogers Cup and recorded her first top 20 victory against No. 15 Svetlana Kuznetsova in the first round.
 At the US Open, Halep then recorded her first top 10 victory over No. 6 Li Na in her opening match, despite playing with an ankle sprain she suffered at the Rogers Cup.
 Despite a loss to Carla Suárez Navarro in the next round, this result put Halep in the top 50 for the first time.
 She finished the year at No. 47 in the world.

 Halep maintained a steady ranking throughout 2012, rising no higher than No. 37, falling no lower than No. 63, and finishing the year at No. 47 for the second consecutive year.
 She won just one Grand Slam singles match all year, which came at the US Open.
 She won more than two matches at an event just twice, the first at the Morocco Open where she made the semifinals in April and the second at the Brussels Open where she made the final in May.
 Although Halep defeated top seed Anabel Medina Garrigues in Morocco, she was upset by qualifier Kiki Bertens, who prevented her from reaching a third straight final at the event.
 The final in Brussels was Halep's first at the Premier level.
-She defeated No. 21 Jelena Janković and No. 16 Dominika Cibulková before losing to top seed and world No. 3 Agnieszka Radwańska.
+She defeated No. 21 Jelena Janković and No. 16 Dominika Cibulková, before losing to top seed and world No. 3, Agnieszka Radwańska.